Durengo/Omni-Grid/Docs/cpm.md

 ## Project Build

-The build part has been through many iteration at it has become quite intuitive and easy to use.
+The build part has been through many iteration and now has become quite intuitive and easy to use.

 First of all, before even running any build commands you must generate the project at least once.